 This recipe has a few steps to come together, but each one is very straightforward.
 And believe me, the result is well worth it!

-Step 2: Thaw the spinach and squeeze out the water (you can use a strainer).
+Step 2: First, thaw the spinach and squeeze out as much liquid as you can using a strainer.
 To speed up the thawing process, you can microwave the spinach for a few minutes.

-Step 4: Place parchment paper on a baking sheet and spray with cooking spray.
-Transfer the spinach mixture to the sheet and press it flat, about 10×12 inches in size and roughly ½ an inch thick.
+Step 4: Then, transfer the spinach mixture to the prepared baking sheet and press it flat, using your hands to shape it to 10×12 inches in size and roughly ½ -inch thick.

 Step 5: Bake for 15 minutes, then set aside to cool on a rack.
 Don’t turn off the oven.